nicotrial666/REAL-HEARING/index.md

 You can use the [editor on GitHub](https://github.com/nicotrial666/realhearingtrial1/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Hello world, welcome to the REAL-HEARING project.
+Hello and welcome to the REAL-HEARING project.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.